tc39/proposal-smart-pipelines/readme.md

 makes it more likely that the code will exhibit developer-unintended behavior.

-This is true particularly for [distinguishing between different styles of pipeline body syntax][smart body syntax].
-A pipeline’s meaning would often be ambiguous between these styles – at least without checking the pipeline’s body carefully to see in which style it is written.
-And the pipeline body may be a very long expression.
+This is true particularly for [distinguishing between different styles of pipeline step syntax][smart body syntax].
+A pipeline’s meaning would often be ambiguous between these styles – at least without checking the pipeline step carefully to see in which style it is written.
+And the pipeline step may be a very long expression.

 By restricting the space of valid bare-style pipeline bodies (that is, without